 more questions and philosophical ranting in years to come.

 Dziekuje Janusz! firstname.lastname@example.org

 University of California Los Angeles (UCLA)

-the SILENCE OF THE LAMBS scene gave me chills.
-It opened my eyes to things that I had never noticed before.I am very
+SILENCE OF THE LAMBS scene gave me chills.
+It opened my eyes to things that I had never noticed before.I am very much into

-much into horror, and that is one of my favorite films.
-I have seen it at least couple of dozen times without seeing any of the
+horror, and that is one of my favorite films.
+I have seen it at least couple of dozen times without seeing any of the things that you

 Thanks for a great class.
 I will take some more next semester.
 I hope they turn out to be as beneficial as this one was for me.

 Sep 9, 2005.
 Los Angeles